12 Hours Whanganui

 Space Studio & Gallery

-18 Street Hill Street, Whanganui, None
+18 Street Hill Street, Whanganui

 Mid-morning means time for a wander round, and lucky for wanderers, Whanganui streets hold some top-market galleries worth checking out.
 The ethos at Space Gallery is on supporting up-and-coming artists alongside those who have been in the trade a bit longer, and frequent group shows mean there’s always an eclectic mix of things to look at and marvel over.

-64A Taupo Quay, None
+64A Taupo Quay, Whanganui

 Right next door you’ll find yourself in a thrift shop haven at Quayside Antiques, where every nook and cranny is taken up by some sort of knick knack from days past.
 In classic antique store fashion and charm, there’s a sense of ordered chaos, and it's lucky you’ve got time to spare because it could be hours before you can truthfully say you’ve looked at everything.